moljac/HolisticWareFtCompositeC1/HolisticWareFtCompositeC1.Layout.CssFrameworksGridSystems.Grid960gs/App_Data/Xslt/Holisticware/Layout/CSSFrameworksGridSystems/Grid960gs/SetupGrid960gsFixed.xsl.md

 Parameter description

 *	NumberOfColumns<Int32>=12|16|24
 	Default value = 16
-	if number is wrong function loads 960gs.css for 12 and 16 column and sets 16 as default
+	if number is wrong function loads 960gs.css
+	for 12 and 16 column and sets 16 as default
 * 	RightToLeft<Boolean>=false
 	default is left to right layout
-* 	PageSpeedOptimized<Boolean>: true|false
+* 	PageSpeedOptimized<Boolean>=true|false
 	Default value = true
 	Optimization for PageSpeed turned on